helidon-io/helidon/docs/se/testing.md

 ```
 1. Send "ws" on a received message.
 <!--@mdc :: -->

+The testing class should be annotated with `@RoutingTest` only if routing tests
 are required without real port opening.
 Instead of `WsClient`, use
 `DirectWsClient`.